 Bo’s father was a first generation Russian immigrant and their last name Kass had clearly been abridged by the functionaries on Ellis Island.
-Her father had miraculously made his way in life and become a lawyer.
+Her father had miraculously made his way in life and become a lawyer and a prosperous man.
 I was invited to their house in Mount Vernon for Easter with other friends, all of them well-to-do Jews.

-Also, whenever Allyn went to Syracuse to see his sons, and that was pretty often for holidays, I would stay with Bo and she had lots of always lots of ideas for interesting things to do in the big City.
+Also, whenever Allyn went to Syracuse to see his sons, and that was pretty often for holidays, I would stay with Bo and she always had lots of ideas for interesting things to do in the big City.

-I remember the first time I spent a night at Bo’s place, she got up before me in the morning, went out and came back with bagels and lox for breakfast.
+I remember the first time I spent a night at Bo’s place, she got up before me in the morning, went out and came back with lox and bagels for breakfast.
 She was delighted to introduce me to Jewish customs and I was the appreciating learner.
-The salty lox tasted a bit odd to me for breakfast but this was exotic to me.
+The salty lox tasted a bit odd to me for breakfast, but this was exotic to me.

 We didn’t become enemies but I strongly pointed out the enormous differences to Bo.
-I pointed out to her that her father had what almost all Jews have, an enormous pride in being a Jew.
+I pointed out to her that her father had what almost all Jews have, an enormous pride in being Jews.
 They don’t necessarily have to consider themselves as superior to us Caucasians, as it’s so stupidly called.
 They still have a deeply felt pride in their backgrounds, in their families and their history.
 Pride in oneself changes everything for any human being.
 Without that pride, what are you?
 A rag, a coincidence, a flotsam thrown up on the beach.
-I don’t know if Bo got my point and certainly not if I managed to convince her at all, but I added that she had been treating the story she had just told us about as if it were just theoretical.
-I said: Bo, we are talking about human beings. about reality, about life, the way it is and shouldn’t be.
+I don’t know if Bo got my point, and I certainly don’t know if I managed to convince her at all, but I added that she had been treating the story she had just told us about as if it were just theoretical.
+I said: Bo, we are talking about human beings. about reality, about life, the way it is and should not be.
 This is reality.
 It’s life right around the corner.
 What I believe had shocked me the most was that she seemed to be treating the whole argument as if it were a math problem, a statistical example.